-Why we love Ella: We love Ella for the simple fact her food is easy.
+Why we love Ella: We mainly love Ella for the simple fact her food is easy.
 She doesn’t spout ingredients at us that we’ve never even heard of before.
-The majority of her food is relatively easy to throw together with some ingredients that take a little longer for special occasions.
-And not only that but it tastes really, really good, too.
-Oh, and she sells the cutest plant based slogan clothing on her website!
+The majority of her food is relatively easy to throw together with some recipes that take a little longer for special occasions.
+Oh, and she sells the cutest plant-based slogan clothing on her website!

-Favourite recipe: At the moment we can’t get enough of her salted vanilla and almond butter cups!
-Get the recipe here.
+Favourite recipe: Her sweet potato brownies are now world famous, but at the moment we can’t get enough of her salted vanilla and almond butter cups!

 2. Hemsley & Hemsley

 Name(s): Jasmine and Melissa Hemsley